aerrarhiche/aerrarhiche/README.md

-- 👋 Hi, I’m @aerrarhiche
+- 👋 Hi, I’m Ayman
-- 👀 I’m interested in video games and programming
+- 👀 I love video games and programming
-- 🌱 I’m currently learning how to code on Java and Python
+- 🌱 I’m currently majoring in Computer Science with a specialization in Video Games
-- 📫 How to reach me aymanerrarhiche@gmail.com
+- 📫 How to reach me meta.ayman@gmail.com

 <!---
 aerrarhiche/aerrarhiche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.